Missed period? Blessing or curse?

 Sometimes menopause hits earlier than we think, and heading for the change is even worse than having painful periods.
 When we are in our mid-30s and period comes and goes on its whim, our mind goes crazy that it’s a sign we are *really* getting old.

 If we are done searching high and low for the reason behind missing periods and couldn’t find any, we think maybe there is some underlying disease we have developed in the body.
 Maybe we are sick on something and we don’t even know it, probably the period vanished to warn us.

 9. Am I sleeping less?

-If we have been sleep deprived lately or have trouble sleeping and the period gets skipped we think we need to do something about it.
+If we have been sleeping deprived lately or have trouble sleeping and the period gets skipped we think we need to do something about it.
 However, we are most often right about this.
-Not having enough sleep not only messes up our cycle, but the rest of the system as well.
+Not having enough sleep not only messes up our cycle but the rest of the system as well.

 10. Am I stressed?

 Maybe it’s a work thing or maybe it’s because of the chaos in our personal life, stress affects our period cycle.
 If it really is the reason for missed periods then we must take a reality check and find a way to keep stress under control.

 But girl, this list is not exhaustive and it sure is not a substitute for medical advice.
 If you are missing your periods, you must go see your doctor.